Table of contents

 We have good news for you because we will try to answer this question in this article based on more Bitcoin miners’ answers.

-First of all, we must consider that Bitcoin mining is no longer what it used to be ten years ago when anyone with a PC could mine Bitcoin.
+First, we must consider that Bitcoin mining is no longer what it used to be 10 years ago when anyone with a PC could mine it.
 However, nowadays, it is almost impossible to mine Bitcoin because of many factors.
 To get a clear view of why things have changed, let’s start by analyzing the mining process.

 The Process of Mining a Block

-Unlike earlier years, nowadays, the process of mining Bitcoin can be best explored in terms of mining cryptocurrency blocks, as opposed to single units, such as one Bitcoin (BTC).
+Unlike earlier years, nowadays, the process of mining Bitcoin can be best explored in terms of mining cryptocurrency blocks, as opposed to single units, such as 1 Bitcoin (BTC).
 The reason is simple: new Bitcoins are only mined whenever a new block on the Bitcoin blockchain is validated.

 Block mining requires solving complex encrypted functions, also known as a hash.
-The first miner to validate new block benefits by getting a reward (also known as block rewards) – which is currently 6.25 BTC, down from 12.5 BTC.
+The first miner to validate a new block will get a reward (also known as block reward) – which is currently 6.25 BTC, down from 12.5 BTC.